 Here's what happens if Trump can't pay his $454 million bond

-Former President Donald Trump needs to arrange a $454 million bond to comply with a New York Court ruling in less than a week, but the presumptive Republican nominee says he can't find a company to put up the bond.
+Former President Donald Trump needs to arrange a $454 million bond to comply with a New York court ruling in less than a week, but the presumptive Republican presidential nominee says he can't find a company to put up the bond.

 Trump's lawyers are asking an appeals court to stay the judgment, but the clock is ticking.